Lent is a season of reflection, repentance, and preparation.

 Each year, St. Mark’s Chancel is filled with spring flowers in celebration of Easter.
 The flowers are provided by the congregation.
 This year we will be offering Tulips for the cost of $8.00 per pot and may be given in honor of, or in memory of a friend, loved one, group, etc. Deadline to purchase is April 1.
 Names will then be listed in the bulletin on Easter Sunday, April 5.

-Please check back to complete the form.
+Please complete the form below.

 Please note: Flowers may be picked up after the 11 AM Easter service.